OPS-SAT

-OPS-SAT is a CubeSat by the European Space Agency (ESA) and it is intended to demonstrate the improvements in mission control capabilities that will arise when satellites can fly more powerful on-board computers.
-The mission has the objective to break the cycle of "has never flown, will never fly" in the area of satellite control.
+OPS-SAT was a CubeSat by the European Space Agency (ESA), intended to demonstrate the improvements in mission control capabilities that will arise when satellites can fly more powerful on-board computers.
+The mission had the objective to break the cycle of "has never flown, will never fly" in the area of satellite control.
 It was the first CubeSat operated directly by ESA.

-The satellite has an experimental computer that is ten times more powerful than traditional ESA on-board computers.
-This on-board computer provides an experimental platform to run software experiments on board.
-One innovative concept is the deployment of space software in the form of apps.
-This concept is enabled by the NanoSat MO Framework (NMF) and allows Apps to be uploaded to the spacecraft and then started on board.
-This is a new concept that ESA has successfully demonstrated in space.
+The satellite had an experimental computer that is ten times more powerful than traditional ESA on-board computers.
+This on-board computer provided an experimental platform to run software experiments on board.
+One innovative concept was the deployment of space software in the form of apps.
+This concept was enabled by the NanoSat MO Framework (NMF) and allowed Apps to be uploaded to the spacecraft and then started on board.
+This was a new concept that ESA has successfully demonstrated in space.

-OPS-SAT has been launched at 08:54:20 UTC on 18 December 2019 exactly twenty-four hours later than originally planned.
+OPS-SAT was launched at 08:54:20 UTC on 18 December 2019, exactly twenty-four hours later than originally planned.
+The satellite deorbited on 22 May 2024.
+During its descent, ESA collaborated with amateur radio enthusiasts to collect as much data as possible, observing the effects on the satellite as it passed through the Earth's lower atmosphere.

 Payload and communications

-OPS-SAT will provide an in-orbit test-bed environment for the deployment of different experiments to test new protocols, new algorithms, and new techniques.
-The satellite is being designed to be robust and no single point of failure should exist, therefore it shall be always possible to recover the spacecraft if something goes wrong with one of the software experiments.
-The robustness of the basic satellite itself will allow ESA flight control teams to upload and try out new, innovative control software submitted by experimenters.
+OPS-SAT provided an in-orbit test-bed environment for the deployment of different experiments to test new protocols, new algorithms, and new techniques.
+The satellite was designed to be robust and no single point of failure should exist, so that it was always possible to recover the spacecraft if something went wrong with one of the software experiments.
+The robustness of the basic satellite itself allowed ESA flight control teams to upload and try out new, innovative control software submitted by experimenters.